How much money does the royal family bring in tourism?

 The royal family also generates tourism revenue via the royal collection and the crown’s estate.

-The royal collection is known to be the most vital collections in the world.
+The royal collection is known to be the most significant in the world.
 According to its annual report of 2019-20, a record 3,285,000 people visited the official residences, generating approximately £49,859,000.

 From a retail perspective, gift shop sales of the royal collection made £19,983,646 in a single year, making its total income of the year to be £71,526,000.

-The Crown estate on the other hand includes tons of properties based in the UK.
-It includes Regent Street in London, Windsor Great Park, and Ascot Racecourse among others.
+The Crown estate includes various properties based in the UK.
+It includes Regent Street in London, Windsor Great Park and Ascot Racecourse.

 Overall, how much does the royal family contribute to the UK economy?